On a cold night in February, residents of the battle-weary city of Srinagar woke up to the noise of fighter jets buzzing in the inky black skies.

 Some analysts believe India is headed for a second “dominant party system”, this time led by the BJP.
 Previously, Congress led the country for more than four decades.

-But one thing is clear - 2019 will prove whether the power of Modi endures.
+But one thing is clear - 2019 has proved that the power of Modi endures for now.